The Daily Dose/Wednesdsay, April 16, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow declines to make a joke.
+The Diary of a Nobody – Sparrow is a walking machine.
 Today’s Diary.

 ———